virginiafreitas/book-search-engine/README.md

         - Schemas directory:
         - index.js: Export your typeDefs and resolvers. --done
         - resolvers.js: Define the query and mutation functionality to work with the Mongoose models.
 Hint: Use the functionality in the user-controller.js as a guide. --done
-        - typeDefs.js: Define the necessary Query and Mutation types:
+        - typeDefs.js: Define the necessary Query and Mutation types: --done Query type:
-                Query type:
                         me: Which returns a User type.
                 Mutation type: